Farm Pad Program

-A King County Rivers engineer will coordinate with you and King County Department of Permitting and Environmental Review to complete a site plan and drawings.
+A King County Rivers engineer will coordinate with you and King County Department of Permitting and Environmental Review (DPER) to complete a site plan and drawings.
 A scale (e.g., 1” = 40’) drawing of your proposed farm pad is required.
 (See sample diagram).
 Also, you must submit an accurate representation of the pad on the contour map provided by King County.

 - Side slopes should be no steeper than two horizontal slopes to one vertical slope.

 - Ramp(s) - Slopes of the approach and departure ramps are dependent on the climbing capability of equipment and/or livestock.
 A slope steeper than four to one is not recommended.

 - Height/elevation - Farm pads should be built at a minimum of one foot above base-flood elevation level, but you can build it higher.
 Since the pads will be built on top of organic soils, settlement should be expected.
 Base flood elevation will be provided by King County.

 Materials: The type of dirt used to make the farm pad can make the difference between a solid pad your livestock can stand on and one that they sink in.
 Granular “pit run” type soils compact well, whereas rich, high-organic soils do not.
 Organic soils can be used on the surface of the sideslopes of the completed pad to encourage plant growth that will help hold the soil in place during floods.
 If granular material is not readily available, it is possible to use other soil as long as a filter-fabric material is placed over the base material and at least 2 feet of granular soil is used to cap the other soils.